 Stock can be made with a whole chicken, any of its parts, or a combination.
 In practice, it's usually made with the scraps and bones of a chicken that's already been butchered for other uses.
 Still, it helps to know how each part of a chicken can change the flavor of stock.

 To find out, I made several batches of stock, each with the exact same amounts of chicken, aromatic vegetables, and water.
 The only thing I changed was the cut of chicken: boneless breast meat, boneless leg meat, wings, bones, or a whole chicken.

 To account for differences in pot size and evaporation rates, I measured the final stocks and added water to bring them all up to the same volume.
 This diluted them a little, but should have helped correct for differences in flavor intensity due to variations in water volume.

 As you can see in the photo above, the color of the final stock is affected by the cut of chicken used.
 But this is where it gets interesting: The lightest, most washed-out-looking stock was the one made with boneless chicken breast.
-I expected that stock, both based on its color and also the lack of flavor in chicken breast relative to the other parts, to be the least flavorful.
+I expected that stock, based both on its color and on the lack of flavor in chicken breast relative to the other parts, to be the least flavorful.
 But here's how each stock actually tasted:

-- Instead of tasting flavorless and washed out, the chicken breast produced the cleanest tasting stock with the most intense chicken flavor.
-But it also produced the thinnest stock, in terms of body.
+- Instead of tasting flavorless and washed out, the chicken breast produced the cleanest-tasting stock, with the most intense chicken flavor.
+But it also produced the thinnest stock in terms of body.